Survival for cervical cancer

 These statistics are for net survival.
 Net survival estimates the number of people who survive their cancer rather than calculating the number of people diagnosed with cancer who are still alive.
 In other words, it is the survival of cancer patients after taking into account that some people would have died from other causes if they had not had cancer.

-These 5 year statistics don’t take into account the age of the people with cervical cancer.
+These statistics don’t take into account the age of the people with cervical cancer.
 Statistics that do take into account the age (age-standardised statistics) are not available.
+This means that both the age of people with cancer, and the stage at which they were diagnosed, influence the survival figures.

 Survival for all stages of cervical cancer

-Generally, for people with cervical cancer in England:
+Generally for women with cervical cancer in the UK:

-- more than 80 out of every 100 (more than 80%) will survive their cancer for 1 year or more after they are diagnosed
+around 85 out of every 100 (around 85%) survive their cancer for 1 year or more

-- more than 60 out of every 100 (more than 60%) will survive their cancer for 5 years or more after diagnosis
+around 70 out of every 100 (around 70%) survive their cancer for 5 years or more

-- more than 50 women out of every 100 (more than 50%) will survive their cancer for 10 years or more after diagnosis
+around 65 out of every 100 (around 65%) survive their cancer for 10 years or more

 These statistics are for net survival.
 Net survival estimates the number of people who survive their cancer rather than calculating the number of people diagnosed with cancer who are still alive.
 In other words, it is the survival of cancer patients after taking into account that some people would have died from other causes if they had not had cancer.